GuyMichael/APromise/README.md

 does it compile (the Callback class)

-Again, looks daunting at first, but it is already done for you in the ReactiveApp library, and from now on, API calls look like this instead, assuming `ApiNetflixTitlesGet` is some implementation of the Retrofit Call interface with a function `getTitles()`:
+Again, looks daunting at first, but it is already done for you in the ReactiveApp library, and from now on, API calls look something like this instead, assuming `ApiNetflixTitlesGet` is some implementation of the Retrofit Call interface with a function `getTitles()`:
 ```kotlin
 val rService = mRetrofit.create(ApiNetflixTitlesGet::class)